pkp/ojs/docs/UPGRADE.md

 #### 2. git

-Updating from github is the recommended approach if you have made local modifications to the system.
+Updating from GitHub is the recommended approach if you have made local modifications to the system.

-If your instance of OJS was checked out from github (see [docs/README-GIT.md](README-GIT.md)), you can update the OJS code using a git client.
+If your instance of OJS was checked out from GitHub (see [README.md](../README.md)), you can update the OJS code using a git client.

 To update the OJS code from a git check-out, run the following command from